 Calle Conde Altea and Calle Burriana are famous for its huge offer of gourmet restaurants, bars and cafés for every taste.

-Barrio de Ruzafa used to be melting pot with immigrants from China and Africa living together with long-established locals.
+Barrio de Ruzafa used to be the melting pot with immigrants from China and Africa living together with long-established locals.
 Today it’s the place to be.
 The district has been revitalized and the creatives and hipsters have discovered the area for themselves.
-On Sundays El Patio De Ruzafa transforms to a hipster festival with workshops and live performances.
+On Sundays, El Patio De Ruzafa transforms into a hipster festival with workshops and live performances.

 The district is famous for several vintage and design shops from local artists and designers and you can easily spend hours rummaging around.
-At night you won’t struggle finding restaurants and cool bars to hang out and have fun.
+At night you won’t struggle to find restaurants and cool bars to hang out and have fun.